YMStar/git-starter/README.md

 Git is a distrubuted version control system.
-Git is free software distributed under the URL.
+Git is free software distributed under the GPL.